mitsu3s/mitsu3s/README.md

 ### Research:

-I'm currently working on overlay networks at @Pluslab.
+I'm developing and researching overlay networks and extension methods at @Pluslab.
+My focus is on enabling their deployment across various terminal devices.

 ### Study:

-I'm studying all aspects of networking, such as network design and implementation.
+I'm studying all aspects of networking, including network design and implementation.
-I'm also studying web applications, mainly through development using Next.js.
+I'm also focusing on web application development, primarily using @next.js.

 ### Languages and Tools: